Quick Facts

 5. Mechanism of Action

-- Appetite suppression signaling
+- Appetite suppression

 - Delayed gastric emptying

-- Glucose regulation support
+- Glucose regulation

 6. Potential Benefits

-- Potential appetite reduction
+- Significant body-weight reduction

-- Improved metabolic signaling
+- Improved metabolic-health markers

-- Potential visceral fat reduction
+- Potential visceral-fat reduction

 7. Potential Risks / Side Effects